 Who will the Texas Rangers draft with the 2nd overall pick in 2021?
-While it is still way to early to know the exact prospect the Texas Rangers will select with their 2nd overall pick, I thought it’d be fun to take a look at some of the players.
+While it is still early to know the exact prospect the Texas Rangers will select with their 2nd overall pick, I thought it’d be fun to take a look at some of the players.
+The draft is scheduled to take place on Sunday July 11, 2021 through Tuesday July 13, 2021.

 While I was on the #RockerWatch bandwagon, I’m not 100 percent sure the Rangers will select a pitcher with their 1st Round pick.